 Jeff was once the “commander” of the National Socialist Movement (NSM), once the largest neo-Nazi organization in America.
 For 28 years, Jeff stood at the helm of the organization and was one of the most notorious far-right leaders in the country.
 Then, in late 2019, Jeff announced publicly that he had left the movement.
 Jeff will speak about his trajectory into the National Socialist Movement and his rise to a position of power within it.
 He will speak about the difficulties of leaving, the public’s response, and the continuing challenges of deradicalization.
-This event will be an important opportunity to compare and contrast the dynamics of militant jihadist and far-right violent extremism and to have an honest conversation about the circuitous process of leaving these groups, which can come to dominate an individual’s entire life and livelihood.
+This event was an important opportunity to compare and contrast the dynamics of militant jihadist and far-right violent extremism and to have an honest conversation about the circuitous process of leaving these groups, which can come to dominate an individual’s entire life and livelihood.

 Jeff Schoep is now after years of leading the National Socialist Movement, working as an international extremism consultant, human rights activist and public speaker.
 While working to remediate his past life, he has dedicated himself to promote peace building and, in this role,, Jeff helps to educate communities and policy makers on the threat of white supremacism and how to effectively both counter and prevent violent extremism.
 From 1994 until early 2019 Jeff Schoep was the was the leader of the largest neo-Nazi organization in the United States, the National Socialist Movement (NSM).
 In early 2019, Jeff retired from the NSM and walked away from the white nationalist movement in its entirety.
 After wrestling with his conscience, over how to best set things right, Jeff realized that he could not just sit back while the world continues to burn in the flames of hatred.
 Instead of remaining silent, he decided to speak out and help others.
 It is now Jeff’s mission to be a positive, peaceful influence of change and understanding for all of humanity in these uncertain times.
 In January of 2020, Jeff Schoep founded Beyond Barriers, a non-profit organization dedicated to helping people leave extremist organizations as well as providing support and connections to individuals and communities affected by extremism.
 Jeff now uses his past experience and insights to help combat and prevent violent extremism.
 In addition to public speaking, he also provides consulting services and leadership skills trainings.